 - A photo or scan of a signed consent form

-You can download an example consent form from the RCGP website which is probably the best option, but it is okay to use a different form if you wish.
-Please be aware though it must make clear to the patient how their recording will be used, and that they have the right to change their mind at a later date.
+You can download an example consent form from the RCGP website which is probably the best option, but it's also okay to use a different form if you wish.
+However, please be aware that it must make it clear to the patient how their recording will be used, and that they have the right to change their mind at a later date.

 Patient consent options when uploading consultations onto FourteenFish